‘The Lost Honour of Katharina Blum or How violence develops and where it can lead’ by Heinrich Böll

 Fiction – paperback; Vintage; 140 pages; 2000.
 Translated from the German by Leila Vennewitz.

 This short but powerful novella charts the downfall of Katharina Blum, a strong, independent woman, who meets a man at a party and takes him home, not realising he’s a wanted criminal.
 When he goes on the run, she is interrogated by the police who insist she’s an accomplice to his crimes even though she had never met him before.
 The city newspaper drags her name through the mud, portraying her as a whore and a communist.
-Her reputation in ruins, Katharina is forced to take drastic action, shooting the reporter who has distorted her story out of all proportion.
+Her reputation in ruins, Katharina is forced to take drastic action, shooting the reporter who has distorted her story out of all proportions.

 Written in a dry, somewhat detached style employing an omnipresent narrator, I can’t say that I was immediately grabbed by the story.
 But the message is a powerful one — and still rather relevant in today’s climate of social media shaming and bullying.